Point Label Aware Superpixels for Multi-species Segmentation of Underwater Imagery: Method

-where $L$ is the set of pixels with a point label, $l_p$ is the label at pixel $p$ and $\mu_p$ is the fuzzy membership vector of pixel $p$ with respect to all superpixels.
 The conflict loss is large when many pixels have conflicting labels and similar fuzzy memberships; and small if all conflicting point labels have dissimilar fuzzy memberships, indicating the points are members of distinct segments.
 We also average the conflict loss across the labeled pixels with conflicting class labels.